edlins/libPCA9685/README.md

         You can include PCA9685.h and PCA9685.c directly in your project or compile the object file and use it as a dynamically linked library instead.

-        To compile the library, navigate into the src folder and run:
+        To compile and install the library and examples, navigate to the top level folder and execute:

+        $ mkdir build
+        $ cd build
+        $ cmake ..
         $ make
         $ sudo make install